Facebook Ads Learning Limited – How You Can Fix It

 What does it actually class as a conversion or an event that Facebook can track?

 So let me explain this with a little more information.
-You can also watch the video below if you prefer that instead of reading further.

 Example #1: Let’s say you’re an eCommerce store and your optimizing for purchases.